Regular marijuana use during adolescence, but not adulthood, may permanently impair

 The experiment was repeated on adult mice whose cortical oscillations remained normal.

 “We looked at the different regions of the brain,” Keller said.
 “The back of the brain develops first, and the frontal parts of the brain develop during adolescence.
 We found that the frontal cortex is much more affected by the drugs during adolescence.
-This is the area of the brain controls executive functions such as planning and impulse control.
+This is the area of the brain that controls executive functions such as planning and impulse control.
 It is also the area most affected in schizophrenia.”

 Keller’s team believes the results are applicable to humans.